armory/docs/content/en/docs/armory-admin/spinnaker-monitoring-and-metrics.md

 17103 spinnake 0:00 kubectl --kubeconfig=/Users/german/.hal/default/staging/dependencies/1062698630-kubecfg-german --namespace=istio-system -o json get configMap,controllerRevision,cronJob,daemonSet,deployment,event,horizontalpodautoscaler,ingress,job,limitRange,networkPolicy,persistentVolumeClaim,pod,podDisruptionBudget,replicaSet,role,roleBinding,secret,service,serviceAccount,statefulSet
 ```

 If you repeat this command with `--v=10` flag, you’ll get all requests, responses and internal cache hits done by the command.
 From there, you can know where’s spending most of the time. `kubectl` has an internal cache expiring every 10 minutes or so in `~/.kube`.

-Output of the `kubectl --v=10 get xxx` command can be analyzed with [this script](https://github.com/armory/troubleshooting-toolbox/blob/master/scripts/analyze-kubectl.sh)
+Output of the `kubectl --v=10 get xxx` command can be analyzed with [this script](https://github.com/armory/troubleshooting-toolbox/blob/master/scripts/analyze-kubectl.sh).

-### SLI: AWS failed requests
+### AWS failed requests

 ```
 sum(rate(clouddriver:aws:request:requestCount_total{error="true"}[1m])) by (AWSErrorCode, requestType)